Carrie Underwood Shares Heartwarming Moment With 8-Year-Old Deaf Fan In Inspiring Video

 Carrie Underwood shared a look at a heartwarming moment she shared with a young deaf fan at one of her recent shows in the sweetest video shared to her Instagram account.
-The clip posted online showed the mom of two interacting with 8-year-old Savannah Dahan ahead of the Washington D.C. stop on her “Cry Pretty Tour 360” on October 4, as they joined forces for a unique duet backstage.
+The clip posted online showed the mom of two interacting with 8-year-old Savannah Dahan ahead of the Washington, D.C., stop on her “Cry Pretty Tour 360” on October 4, as they joined forces for a unique duet backstage.

-Carrie performed an a capalla version of the hit (which also features a rap verse from Ludacris) while Savannah signed along to the lyrics and mouthed the words.
+Carrie performed an a Capella version of the hit (which also features a rap verse from Ludacris) while Savannah signed along to the lyrics and mouthed the words.
 The twosome shared big smiles as they performed together, with the “Southbound” singer giving the little girl a big round of applause for her rousing rendition.

 In the caption, Underwood wrote in the caption that the youngster brought “so much joy” to the song.